 It's National Weaning Week again!
 The week of the year where all things weaning are discussed and some of the most knowledgeable people in the field come together to help parents know where to start!

 Last year I was lucky enough to have one of my blog posts featured on the WeaningWeek.co.uk website.
-I put together our top 10 tips to help you save waste whilst weaning and beyond.
+I put together my top tips to help you save waste whilst weaning and beyond.

 The most obvious way to save waste (and money) is to make your own food for your baby, whether you choose to puree, mash, serve simply as finger food or make up elaborate recipes.
 The packaging waste saved by making your own foods is quite dramatic and you can also choose to store it in a portion size specific to your baby and their stage in weaning leaving less leftovers to waste.